-Support groups offer a powerful way for those who have lost a loved one to suicide to connect with others.
-If you have been helped by a support group, you may want to help others by learning to facilitate a group yourself.
+Support groups offer a powerful way for those who have lost a loved one to suicide to connect with other loss survivors and begin their healing journey.
+If you have been helped by a support group, you may want to help others heal by learning to facilitate a group yourself.

 Who should attend?